Recognizing Abnormal Stress and Anxiety in Dogs

 PetHub critter 'Recognizing abnormal stress and anxiety in dogs'

 Being able to recognize when your dog is fearful and anxious, and identifying the cause, is the key to determining how to calm a nervous dog.
 Once you know those things, you can develop a strategy to address the issue.
-The less anxious they are, the less likely your dog is to run away from shock

-Scared Dog Found
+Scared Dog Held by Woman

 • Tucking their Tail